varunpatil5050/SSD_CLASS_SUBMISSION/README.md

 # SSD_CLASS_SUBMISSION
-Class assignment for SSD for html
+Class assignment for SSD in html